qianweicheng/rasa/edo_pro/rasasc/data/nlu.md

 - how do i retrieve archived emails i don't have an all archived folder
 - how to find and retrieve archived emails
 - how do i retrieved the archived emails once i archive it in us est
+- Hello, What is the difference between archiving and deleting an email?

 ## intent:save_message_draft
 - how do i save messages as draft
 - how to save into drafts
+- How do I save a message as a draft?
+- Hello, How do I save a message as a draft?

 ## intent:search_in_box
 - why can't i search all of my mailboxes in all folders i can only search the inbox